 The Big Issue Shop

-As well as being an award-winning magazine sold by people who are homeless and vulnerably housed, The Big Issue also has a shop, where every item is made by a company that aims to have a positive impact on society.
-It might be a charity, a social enterprise or a firm that reuses and recycles materials to help the planet.
+The Big Issue isn’t just an award-winning magazine sold by people who are homeless and vulnerable – it also has a shop, in which every item listed is made by a company with a positive impact on society, whether that’s a charity, social enterprise or a firm that reuses and recycles materials to help the planet.

 Ecoffee Cup is a “new generation” of reusable takeaway cups, created with the world’s fastest growing and most sustainable crop: bamboo fibre.